 How I turned a Southern hoppin’ john recipe into a healthy one!

 A traditional hoppin’ john recipe can be high in calories since traditionally it’s cooked up with a lot of pork and pork fat.
-So I was looking for a way to make an easy hoppin' john recipe that was also lower in calories and healthier, too.
+So I was looking for a way to make an easy slow cooker hoppin' john recipe that was also lower in calories and healthier, too.

 That's why I was so excited to find a recipe for Hoppin’ John Vegetarian Black Eyed Peas that was cooked in a slow cooker at Kristi Arnold’s blog Veggie Converter, my assigned blog during a food blogger recipe challenge.